Join a walk and talk at Gibside

 Coal – not known as ‘black diamonds’ for nothing!
 Discover how coal mining changed the face of the North East and its vast profits changed the fate of Gibside.

-Hear the full story.
-The volunteer guides are all passionately and personally involved in researching and uncovering Gibside’s history …so no two tours are the same.
+You'll hear the full story.
+The volunteer guides are all passionately and personally involved in researching and uncovering Gibside’s history …so no walk is the same.
 Each guide will share with you what interests them in particular about Gibside’s scandalous, intruding, moving and turbulent history.

 The floor will be open for questions, so if there's anything you're particularly interested in hearing about, you can ask.